claws-scot/claws-scot.github.io/meetings/meeting-220623-N.md

 Duplicate the chemical (here Azamethiphos) and give it a different name with a suffix '\_X' where _X_ is an index ranging between 1 and 9.
 Then, create a specific treatment for each farm that uses these chemicals (see below, seeding from farms at Little Cumbrae and Great Cumbrae can be analysed separately).

-NB: On concentration maps and plots, the underscore could be easily be replaced with the mention 'origin marker' as 'Azamethiphos, marker 1', etc.
+NB1: On concentration maps and plots, the underscore could be easily be replaced with the mention 'origin marker' as 'Azamethiphos, marker 1', etc.

 ```python
 # Loch name